 The Success and The Failures of Lefthanders in Sports

 There are many other sports and recreational activities besides the five we've already covered (Baseball, Bowling, Football, Golf and Tennis) in which left-handers participate.
-They include a variety of other team sports as well as individual competitions.
-How many lefthanders participate in each activity, how often they might play, and how well they might compete, varies from one activity to another.
+How many lefthanders participate in each of these activities, how often they play, and how well they compete, is somewhat of a mystery.

-These greats and many others prove that it can be done, but learning to play the game, and earning playing time from a coach, can be difficult for a lefthanded player who looks awkward in the righthanded practice drills.
-Those who do get to play can become very good players if they are allowed to develop their strengths.
+While these greats and others are proof that it can be done, learning to play the game is still more difficult for lefthanders as they learn from righthanded instructions and examples.
+Earning playing-time from a coach can be difficult if a lefthander looks awkward in the righthanded practice drills.
+Those who get the opportunity can become good players if they are allowed to develop their strengths.

 Hockey is dominated by left-hand shooting players, but many of them are righthanded people who are taught to use their stronger hand at the top of the stick.
-Ironically, Canada produces more left-hand shooting hockey players while the United States and European hockey players are more likely to be right-hand shooting players.
+Ironically, Canada produces more left-hand shooting hockey players, while more United States and European hockey players are right-hand shots.

 Hockey is also dominated by goalies that catch with their left hand and use their stick with their right hand.
-In the early days of hockey, there were no "left-handed" goalies because it was virtually impossible to find a right hand glove.
-Those gloves are more readily available today, but there are still very few of them used in the NHL.
+In earlier days, there were no "left-handed" goalies because there were no right-hand gloves.
+Those gloves are available today, but there are still very few of them used in the NHL.

-Volleyball is another team sports that offers no advantage to players lefthanded or righthanded, and the best players can use both hands equally well.
+Volleyball is another team sports that offers no advantage to players of either hand.
+Players can serve, hit and block lefthanded or righthanded, and the best players can use both hands equally well.

-Cricket appears to have a lot of good lefthanded bowlers and lefthanded batsmen in cricket, although their impact on the game is not the same as the impact of lefthanders in baseball.
+Cricket appears to have a lot of good lefthanded bowlers and lefthanded batsmen in cricket, although their impact on the game is not as significant as the impact of lefthanders in baseball.

-Track & Field Sports also appear to be very “hand-neutral”.
-However, a lefthander might have trouble passing the baton in relay-races.
-They might want to throw a discus or a javelin lefthanded, but give in to coaching or peer pressure and try throwing it righthanded.
-Maybe a runners left foot is so dominant that they are not comfortable in the right-foot starting block, or a pole-vaulter or high-jumper fails because the approach runway forces them to jump off their weaker right foot.
+Track & Field Sports appear to be very “hand-neutral”, unless a lefthanded runner has trouble passing the baton in relay-races, or an athlete wants to throw a discus or a javelin lefthanded.
+Or maybe a runners’ left foot is so dominant that they falter in the right-foot starting blocks, or a pole-vaulter or high-jumper might fail because the approach runway forces them to jump off their weaker right foot.

-Archery Bows used to be simple and symmetrical, and worked from either a right hand stance or a left hand stance, but progress has made them more comfortable and effective for right hand shooters.
-Lefthanded Bows are made and sold, but aren’t always available to the lefthanded children first learning to shoot a bow and arrow.
+Archery Bows of the past were simple and symmetrical, and worked from either a right-hand or left- hand stance, but modern ones are made more comfortable and more effective for right-hand shooters.
+Lefthanded Bows are available for those who seek them, but aren’t always available to the lefthanded children first learning to shoot a bow and arrow.

-There are two sports that have actually banned lefthanded play; not because of any bias against lefthanders but for safety concerns.
-In Field Hockey, the concern is players getting injured by the lefthanders back-swing, so they make everyone shoot from the right hand side.
-In Polo, the concern is for the players as well as the horses.
-Left hand play mixed in with right hand play is likely to cause some serious collisions and injuries.
+There are two sports that have actually banned lefthanded play; not because of a general bias against lefthanders, but for real safety concerns.
+In Field Hockey, the concern was for players getting injured by the left-hand back-swing, so they make everyone shoot from the right-hand side.
+In Polo, the concern is for the players as well as the horses, as left-hand play mixed in with right-hand play is likely to cause some serious collisions and injuries.

-Whether playing team sports or individual competitions, lefthanded children deserve a better opportunity to participate.
-Playing sports can motivate them to stay active and healthy, and sports teaches them about competition, fair play, and teamwork.
-How well children perform in gym classes and on playgrounds can affect them in the classroom.
+Whether they are playing team sports or individual competitions, lefthanded children deserve a better opportunity to participate.
+Playing sports could motivate them to stay active and healthy, and also teach them about competition, fair play, and teamwork.
+How well lefthanded children perform in gym classes and on playgrounds can affect them in the classroom.
 With the world stacked against lefthanders, athletic fields should be a safe haven for them against the bias they face in everyday life.